-One of the most unique juggling acts of all time was performed by South African juggler and musician Franco Piper.
-Piper was born in 1881 and was a child prodigy at playing the banjo.
-He wasn’t content to simply play the instrument in a standard way, but constantly experimented with methods that allowed him to play multiple instruments at the same time.
+One of the most unique juggling acts of all time was performed by juggler and musician Frank Bamber “Franco” Piper.
+Piper was born in 1877 in Redbourn, Hertfordshire, England, but moved to South Africa in his late teens and lived there for many years.
+He was a child prodigy at playing the banjo, but wasn’t content to simply play the instrument in a standard way.
+Piper constantly experimented with methods that allowed him to play multiple instruments at the same time.
 As a result Franco learned to play his instrument of choice while juggling or spinning multiple banjos.

 The following article, published in The Royal Magazine in 1901, explains many of the methods that the then 20 year old performer used.